 The mare I rode through these woods was a steady girl, cautious, but not exciteable.
 An unfamiliar noise or an unexpected deer would cause her to step quickly and toss her head for a moment, but then calm would resume.
 At first, she never seemed to notice the people in the woods.
 Or if she did, she didn’t consider them a threat.

 I wasn’t sure what I was seeing at first.
-In the winter when everything was brown and gray I thought they were leaves or branches stirred by the ever present wind; movements in the periphery that did not remain when I turned my head to look.
+In the winter when everything was brown and gray they seemed to be leaves or branches stirred by the ever present wind; movements in the periphery that did not remain when I turned my head to look.
 Once, I thought an owl was drifting silently through the trees, its brown feathers resembling a cloak of sorts.
 But it was flying too close to the ground.
 And far too slowly.

 As the earth tilted into spring and the light changed, they became more clear.
 They were usually too far away to make out any features.
 No brightly colored clothes.
 An occasional figure or sometimes two or three would appear in the distance, moving through the trees, always away from me.
 The mare never seemed to take notice.
-It wasn’t until later in the season when the leaves and grasses aggressively changed the color of the forest from brown to green that I realized they weren’t moving the way humans move.
+It wasn’t until later in the season when the leaves and grasses aggressively changed the color of the forest from brown to green that I realized their was something unnatural about the way they moved.
 There was no bounce to their gaits, no swinging arms or tilting heads.
 Just a silent glide.

 I had learned not to trust my mind years before.
 It had started with the peripheral shadows.
 The darkness beside me would become a dog, sometimes a bird, floating silently beside me.
 They would retreat to the edges of my vision when I turned to greet them.
 Later, the world began to bend around me, throwing me off balance and making me unsure of my perception of the world.

 It took my doctor to tell me that my vision changes were probably the result of my alcoholism.
 I couldn’t argue.
-By that point I had worsening anxiety, I was constantly sick, and my liver had begun to fail.
-I could not eat.
+By that point I could not eat.
 I could not sleep.
+I was ill most days.
 Grief tends to do that to you.
 Alcohol could numb the pain temporarily, but ultimately made it all so much worse.

 It was late summer when I saw one of the one of them clearly for the first time.
 Though far in the distance I could see that she was a slight girl with long brown hair.
 She seemed to be dressed in a long brown cloak of some sort.
 I could not see her face.
 She simply stood with her back to me as if she were surveying the land in front of her.
 I did not call out as I didn’t want to startle her.
 This time, however, the mare noticed.
 She kept her head turned towards where the girl was standing, her step a bit more lively, as though she did not trust her intentions.